makikovaughan/bamazon/README.md

 You can type the quantity and press button to order.
 ![customer](./public/images/customer.png)

 2. From Access dropdown box, select View for Sale where you can view the current stock information.
-This is for the manager'
+This is for the manager
 ![viewforSale](./public/images/viewForSale.png)

 3. From Access drop down box, select View Low Inventory.
 This will display the iventories lower than 5.